vinay-jain-1/classifier-performance/README.md

 # Business problem
 Compare the performance of the four classifier models (k-nearest neighbors, logistic regression, decision trees, and support vector machines) learned so far.
 The idea is to use a Banking dataset that has information for over 40K customers who signed up for a term deposit.
 The dataset contains 21 columns (including target variable 'y') describing the features for bank client characteristics, campaign information and social and economic context attributes.

-Need to compare both base model training time and scores and the same metrics after tuning the hyperparameters across the 4 models.
+Need to compare both base model training time, training and test scores for the default model as the one after tuning the hyperparameters across the 4 types of models.

 Besides that also showcase which attributes have what kind of importance so that appropriate recommendations can be provided to the bank for future campaigns.